simple-dev-tools/gfluent/README.md

 [![PyPI version](https://badge.fury.io/py/gfluent.svg)](https://badge.fury.io/py/gfluent)

 *Version: 1.2.0*

-This is a lightweight wrapper on top of Google Cloud Platform Python SDK client library.
-It provides a fluent-style to call the methods.
-The motivation is, too many parameters for GCP `Storage` and `BigQuery` library, and most of them are ok to be set as default values.
+This is a lightweight wrapper on top of Google Cloud Platform Python SDK client libraries `BigQuery`, `Storage` and `Spreadsheet`.
+It is a great package for Data Engineers for craft data pipeline by using `BigQuery` and `Storage` as major services from Google Cloud Platform.

-This wrapper is suitable for Data Engineers to quickly create simple data pipeline based on GCP `BigQuery` and `Storage`, here are two examples.
+The purpose of this package are,

+- Having a consistent way of using the GCP client libraries
+- Manage the version in a single place if multiple teams are using the GCP client libraries
+- Make it easier to accomplish the typical Data Engineering tasks (copy data, load and export)
+- The code explains what it does

+The current embedded client libraires versions are,

+- google-api-python-client==2.36.0
+- google-cloud-bigquery==2.32.0
+- google-cloud-storage==2.1.0

 ## Build Data Pipeline on BigQuery

 You (A Data Engineer) are asked to,

-- load multiple `json` files from your local drive to GCS
+- Upload multiple `json` files from your local drive to GCS

-- import those files to a BigQuery staging table
+- Import those files to a BigQuery staging table

-- run another query based on the staging table by joining existing tables, and store the result to another table
+- Run a SQL query based on the staging table by joining existing tables, and store the result to a new table

 To accomplish the task, here are the source code,